junxit/us-congress-bills-114/metadata.md

 - 2015-03-16 — Placed on the Union Calendar, Calendar No. 28.
 - 2015-03-16 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 114-43.
 - 2015-03-16 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 114-43.
+- 2015-03-17 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.